OI-OS/OI-Software-planning-mcp/OI.md

 **✅ The server now uses persistent storage!**

 - Planning sessions persist across connections
-- Data is stored in `~/.software-planning-tool/data.json`
+- Data is stored in `MCP-servers/OI-Software-planning-mcp/data.json`
 - The current goal is automatically loaded on each connection
 - You can call tools in separate commands without losing state

-**Storage Location:** `~/.software-planning-tool/data.json`
+**Storage Location:** `MCP-servers/OI-Software-planning-mcp/data.json`

 This file contains all goals, plans, todos, and the current active goal ID.
 You can safely back up this file to preserve your planning sessions.
+The data file is stored in the server's directory, making it easy to manage and version control if needed.

 ---